cjber/overture-uk/README.md

 Additionally, the process of retrieving and cleaning all UK POIs takes a very long time.
 If you are interested only in reproducing the download and cleaning stage for another area please see the next section.

-To replicate our UK results:
+To replicate our UK results, first setup the project as instructed above, then:

-1. Ensure the python version is `>=3.11` (I recommend using `pyenv`).

-2. `pip install -f requirements.txt` or equivalent; e.g. This projects uses `pdm` so `pdm install` will work.

-3. Run `dvc init`

-4. Run `dvc repro pipelines/uk_full/dvc.yaml`
+* Run `dvc repro pipelines/uk_full/dvc.yaml`

-## Reproduce results for other bounding boxes
+### Reproduce results for other bounding boxes

-Contained in `pipelines/custom/` a `params.yaml` may be used to specify the bounding box for another location.
+Contained in `pipelines/custom/` is a `params.yaml` that may be used to specify the bounding box for another location.
 This file demos either Nepal, or Seattle.

-To retrieve the Overture data for these bounding boxes, first initialise the project as above:
+To retrieve the Overture data for these bounding boxes, first initialise the project as above, then:

-1. Ensure the python version is `>=3.11`.

-2. `pip install -f requirements.txt` or equivalent (This project uses `pdm`).

-3. Edit `pipelines/custom/params.yaml`: Adjust the `filename` and `bounds` as necessary.
+1. Edit `pipelines/custom/params.yaml`: Adjust the `filename` and `bounds` as necessary.
 Smaller areas will be much faster.

 `cat pipelines/custom/params.yaml`
 ```bash